Skip to Content

 Other Family Options

-In some cases, families may consider other visa types such as:
+In some cases, families may consider other visa types:

-- Remaining Relative Visas – for people whose close family are all in Australia
+• Remaining Relative Visa – for people whose close family members are all in Australia

-These are highly specific and often involve strict eligibility and long waiting periods, so tailored advice is essential.
+These visas are highly specific and often involve strict eligibility requirements and long waiting periods, so tailored advice is essential.

 Genuine family relationship

-- For Child Visas, proof of parent–child relationship and dependency
+• Child Visa: proof of parent–child relationship and dependency

-- For Parent Visas, proof of the family link and meeting the Balance of Family Test where required
+• Parent Visa: proof of family link and Balance of Family Test (if required)

 Health and character